-How long did it take you to get your diagnosis?
+How long did it take you to get your dystonia diagnosis?

 In the fall of 2013 I suffered a silent stroke, which left me with residual symptoms that affected my daily life.
-The doctors and specialists could not find a logical reason why someone with my health and age would suffer such a thing.
-I overcame many of the challenges from a stroke however, not all of me was healing.
+The doctors and specialists could not find a logical reason why someone in good health at my age would suffer such a thing.
+I overcame many of the challenges that I had experienced from my stroke however, not all of me was healing.
 I began to have difficulty speaking, and swallowing and my neck would twist involuntarily, my face would twitch and pull at random, and I was in immense pain.

-After a year of seeing countless specialists, in the spring of 2014 I was diagnosed with hemi-facial spams and in the fall of 2014 I was diagnosed cervical dystonia.
+After a year of seeing countless specialists, in the spring of 2014 I was diagnosed with hemi-facial spasm and in the fall of 2014, I was diagnosed cervical dystonia.

 What was your first thought after you were diagnosed?

 Initially I was devastated, scared and confused.
-I had never heard of either forms of dystonia before.
-Being an athlete, I never expected that I would be diagnosed with any illness, let alone one that was neuromuscular and slowly progressive.
-I was 33 at the time of my diagnoses, I was swimming competitively and an active mom with 2 young children (at the time they were 4 and 2), I was afraid that dystonia would prevent me from raising them with the full quality of life that I dreamt of.
+I had never heard of either form of dystonia before.
+Being an athlete, I never expected that I would be diagnosed with any illness, let alone one that was neuromuscular.
+I was 33 at the time of my diagnosis, I was swimming competitively and an active mom with two young children I was afraid that dystonia would prevent me from raising them with the full quality of life that I dreamt of.

 What has made you decide to launch the Laps of Love Campaign to support DMRF Canada and dystonia awareness?

-My daughters were the main inspiration to my campaign, Laps of Love.
-They would come to my swim practices and swim meets and cheer so loudly and scream “go mommy go, we love you!”
-When I am struggling with practices or I am having trouble because of my symptoms, they stand at the end of the deck saying “, you can do it mommy, we love you!” or “take a break mommy”
+My daughters were the main inspiration for my campaign.
+They would come to my swim practices and swim meets and cheer so loudly and scream “go Mommy go, we love you!”
+When I am struggling with practices or I am having trouble because of my symptoms, they stand at the end of the deck saying “, you can do it mommy, we love you!” or “take a break Mommy”

 One day after my swim, I sat on the deck dangling my feet in the water looking at the starting blocks feeling defeated.
-I remember thinking that there had to be some way raising awareness and connecting with the community.
-That’s when I started to journal my ideas about a swim-a-thon for Dystonia.
-I reached out to DMRF Canada and shared my thoughts about dedicating my masters swim seasons as part of the Laps of Love and my hopes of organizing a swim-a-thon.
-They were so supportive and enthusiastic.
-When I found out that Chuck’s first event was a swim-a-thon many years ago, I was thrilled.
+I remember thinking that there had to be some way that I could do more to raise awareness and that is when I had my first idea about a swim-a-thon for dystonia.
+I reached out to DMRF Canada and shared my thoughts about dedicating my masters swim seasons to the Laps of Love Campaign, and they were so supportive and enthusiastic.
+When I found out that the first fundraiser for the Chuck Saundercook event (now Chuck’s run) was a “swim-a-thon” many years ago, I was thrilled.
 What a full circle, and I certainly feel honoured to bring it back.

 To learn more about Sumbul and read blog posts by her click here.